-The Texas HELOCs and home equity loans have surged in popularity in 2025 with easier credit and and loan to value requirements from Lone Star lenders across the state.
-As November 2025 brings crisp fall air to the sprawling metros of Dallas, Houston, Austin, and San Antonio, Texas homeowners are riding high on a wave of surging property values and easing interest rates.
+The Texas HELOCs and home equity loans have surged in popularity in 2026 with easier credit and and loan to value requirements from Lone Star lenders across the state.
+The steady property values in the sprawling metros of Dallas, Houston, Austin, and San Antonio, Texas homeowners are riding high on a wave of surging property values and easing interest rates.

 The RefiGuide dives into the lowest Texas HELOC rates available this November, spotlights transformative case studies from major cities, profiles top TX-headquartered lenders, and unpacks game-changing legal updates.